 What or whom did the people of Nineveh worship prior to Jonah's arrival in Nineveh?
 The biblical text is unconcerned with this question, probably because the answer (i.e. idols) would have been self-understood.
 For Abraham Ibn Ezra, however, this is a pertinent question.
 Noting that the list of their acts of repentance in Jonah 3:5 does not include breaking idols and destroying altars, Ibn Ezra therefore concludes that they cannot have been worshipping idols: if they had, they would have been required to destroy them in order to repent fully.
-Ibn Ezra supports his conclusion with another observation, namely, the use of the phrase in Jonah 1:3.
+Ibn Ezra supports his conclusion with another observation, namely, the use of the phrase property in Jonah 1:3.
 This term, so Ibn Ezra, reveals that (1) the people of Nineveh had been "fearers of God" in the past and that (2) they had only begun to do evil in the days of Jonah.
 This, in turn, explains why God would send a prophet to them in the first place.
-In this way, Ibn Ezra brings the people of Nineveh closer not only to the God of Israel but also to his cult.
-The people of Nineveh had worshipped him in the past and were now being brought back to his cult.
+In this way, Ibn Ezra brings the people of Nineveh had worshipped him in the past and were now being brought back to his cult.